 Chartered air service and air freight services are provided at two publicly-owned public-use airports in Washington County: West Bend Municipal Airport and Hartford Municipal Airport.
+In addition, privately-owned Hahn Sky Ranch in the Town of Wayne is available for public use, although use of the Hahn Sky Ranch is limited by unpaved runways and lack of lights.
 As described earlier in this chapter, commercial airline service is provided to residents of the County by General Mitchell International Airport, located in eastern Milwaukee County.
-Lawrence Timmerman Field located in western Milwaukee County is also capable of accommodating most types of general aviation aircraft.
+Also, Lawrence Timmerman Field located in western Milwaukee County is capable of accommodating most types of general aviation aircraft.